 index.html and introduce some visual change.
 For example, you can add a

-<strong> tag to the "Active" button on line 25.
+<strong> tag to the "Clear completed" button on line 31.
 After the change, that line looks like this:

 Step 7: Commit the change:

-This will take new snapshots of our modified application.
+This will run the tests again, and take new snapshots of our modified application.
 The new snapshots will be uploaded to Percy and compared with the previous snapshots, showing any visual diffs.